-Common signs and symptoms of food allergy are:
+Common signs and symptoms of are:

-Food allergy can lead to a severe allergic reaction known as anaphylaxis.
+It can lead to a severe allergic reaction known as anaphylaxis.
 Life-threatening signs and symptoms of this condition are:

 Emergency treatment is vital for anaphylaxis.
 If not treated on time, then anaphylaxis can cause coma or death.